6 Tips to Perfect Your Gravity Forms Datepicker

 2. Inline Datepicker with improved mobile experience

-Avoid autocomplete headaches and improve the mobile interface using GF Limit Dates Inline Datepicker.
+Avoid autocomplete headaches and improve the mobile interface using GP Limit Dates Inline Datepicker.
 Instead of showing a Date field that turns into a Datepicker when clicked, the Datepicker is inserted directly into the form.

 3. Block a date range

-Limiting selectable dates is easy with GF Limit Dates, but there are situations where you want to block a large section of dates from the Datepicker.
+Limiting selectable dates is easy with GP Limit Dates, but there are situations where you want to block a large section of dates from the Datepicker.
 For example, you might have a form for a mountain cabin rental that isn’t available during the summer months.
 Check out this article on how to block larger date ranges.

 4. Limit dates to weekends or weekdays